delinea/cheops_visibility/README.md

 `cheops_visibility.py` is a short Python script to compute whether a target is visible or not with the space telescope CHEOPS (Characterising Exoplanet Satellite; [Benz et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ExA....51..109B)).

+*Note: This is a zero-order tool.
+A more evolved tool providing the CHEOPS observation efficiency is available here: https://github.com/alexishtz/CHEOPS_visibility.*

 ## Dependencies
 `numpy`, `matplotlib`, `astropy`
 optional: `tqdm`